Google Play to have a `Made in India` section

 With the help of Googlers, the summit included booths and workshops displaying Google`s offerings to the developer world.
 Attendees got to participate in skill-building exercises and got a first look at Google`s Build for Billions guide book that instructs developers on how to improve the connectivity and reach of the app.

-Among other announcements, Google presented some success stories about locally-relevant apps, like Healthifyme, one-million-download strong step-by-step weight loss app that offers diet plans, digital coaches, and yoga instructions.
+Among other announcements, Google presented some success stories about locally-relevant apps, like Healthifyme, a one-million-download strong step-by-step weight loss app that offers diet plans, digital coaches, and yoga instructions.
 On the roster of stories was also RailYatri, a ticket booking app for buses and trains which provides information about ongoing operations, like running train status.
 It has also reached over 10 million downloads, but it`s soon to see competition with the recently-announced governmental support for OnGO.

 Using the tools Google designed to assist developers to create quality local apps and following the government’s efforts to support startup businesses, it wouldn’t be too surprising to witness a digital revolution in the next year or two.